 Watch all the videos in this play list and you can claim 0.6 hours of continuing education.

 Your local coordinator will create your account.
 After that, please use the link below to log in, create your username, and review the agreement forms.
+You only need to do this once.

 FAQ For reporting